yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.2.0.5 =
+- Updated the auto-update and license check component.
+- Update the field labels in the entry detail page to display the full label instead of the admin label.

 = 1.2.0.4 =
 - Added the timeline attribute to the shortcode so the timeline can be hidden.
 - Added the date field option to the schedule setting to allow steps to be scheduled for a date in the entry.